 He broke the world log lift record for under 105kg, with a 165kg lift, as well as the German heavyweight log lift record .
 Read More...
 “Patrik Baboumian, vegan strongman”

-Canadian Meagan Duhamel has skated singly and in pairs, although she now only skates in pairs.
+Canadian Meagan Duhamel has skated singly and in pairs, although she is best known for skating in pairs.

 Soon after working with partner Eric Radford she achieved fame when she and Eric were the first pair to perform a side-by-side triple lutz in competition.
 Read More...
 “Meagan Duhamel, vegan figure skater”